fayazahasan/EveryBag/README.md

   * I have augmented the data and tested it on an augmented dataset (Experiment 4)

 The details on these experiments are mentioned in the experiments folder.

 I also wrote several scripts which you can find on the 'Scripts' folder.
 Before running the scripts please ensure that all the dependencies are installed in your computer.
 The dependancies are mentioned in the 'Dependencies' file

+In order to make an inference, please clone the files named 'Inference.py' and Detect.py.
+Next lownload the saved model and save it in a location.
+Mention this locaiton in the 'Inference.py' script.
+And just run the 'Detect.py' script.